qiwang999/service_topo_agent/README.en.md

     - **`llm` mode**: Provides a natural language summary of the results, perfect for human users.
     - **`manual` mode**: Formats the results into a structured JSON object, ideal for frontend applications or other programs.

+## Run Modes

+The agent supports multiple run modes to accommodate different use cases:

+- **Standard Mode (`standard`)**:
+  - Includes complete LLM validation step
+  - Performs syntax checking before executing Cypher queries
+  - Provides higher accuracy and reliability
+  - Suitable for production environments and scenarios requiring high precision

+- **Fast Mode (`fast`)**:
+  - Skips LLM validation step
+  - Goes directly from generator to executor
+  - Significantly improves response speed
+  - Suitable for development testing and scenarios requiring fast response

+You can set the default mode via the `DEFAULT_RUN_MODE` environment variable, or dynamically specify it via the `run_mode` parameter in each API call.

 ## Workflow

 The agent follows a robust, multi-step process to ensure accuracy and provide a great user experience.